MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Toolbars and buttons

-The **Mixed Reality toolbar** appears by default whenever you join a new call with a Dynamics 365 Remote Assist user.
+The Mixed Reality toolbar appears by default whenever you join a new call with a Dynamics 365 Remote Assist user.

 ![Screenshot of the Mixed Reality toolbar.](media/mixed-reality-toolbar.PNG "Screenshot of the Mixed Reality toolbar")

-If you want to focus on the video stream from the HoloLens user, you can minimize the toolbar by selecting the HoloLens button.
+If you want to focus on the video stream from the HoloLens user, you can minimize the toolbar by selecting the **HoloLens** button.

 ![Screenshot of HoloLens button.](media/minimize-MR-toolbar.jpg "Screenshot of HoloLens button")

 The toolbar remains minimized if you switch to a different Dynamics 365 Remote Assist user's video feed.
-You can restore the toolbar by selecting the HoloLens button again.
+You can restore the toolbar by selecting the **HoloLens** button again.

-When you join a call, you'll also see the **Call Controls toolbar**.
+When you join a call, you'll also see the Call Controls toolbar.

 ![Screenshot of call controls.](media/teams-pc-call-controls.jpg "CC")

-When you select the **More** button, you'll see additional features.
+When you select the **More** button on the Call Controls toolbar, you'll see additional features.

+## Key terms

 In Dynamics 365 Remote Assist: